Building a Resilient Recruitment Culture: Keys to Retention in a Changing Landscape

 Get Ahead of Layoffs and Bring Receipts

 Recognizing the versatility of recruiters is key to unlocking their potential beyond hiring roles.
 At OneSignal, I developed an internal document called “Reallocating Recruiters” that outlines the diverse skills recruiters bring and where they could transition during hiring slowdowns, freezes or reductions in force.
-Potential roles span departments like sales, marketing, finance, operations, customer success, project management, copywriting, and HR.
+Potential roles span departments like sales, marketing, finance, operations, customer experience, and HR.
 This tool ensures we recognize their value and identify opportunities within the company.

-Nearly two years ago, I was told we needed to slow down hiring and reduce the size of my recruiting team.
-While slowing down made sense to avoid over-hiring in a volatile economy, laying off a team member seemed shortsighted.
-Recruiters are accustomed to navigating hiring freezes and slow periods, and know that hiring needs can quickly ramp back up.
+Nearly two years ago, I was told we were going to pre-emptively slow down hiring, and thus I needed to reduce the size of my recruiting team.
+While slowing down made sense to avoid over-hiring in a volatile economy, laying off a team member would be shortsighted.
+Recruiters are accustomed to navigating hiring freezes and slow periods and know that hiring needs can quickly ramp back up.
 Letting someone go, disrupting their life, and then needing to rehire months later would be counterproductive.

-Fortunately, one of my recruiters was able to transition into an open sales development representative role, which leveraged similar skills such as strong communication, time management, and experience with related tools.
-I had to make the case to the sales team, emphasizing that this employee was already trained, familiar with the company, and demonstrated clear value.
-“Why risk hiring and training someone new when you have a known entity?”
-I argued.
-The transition was successful, underscoring that hiring new talent based on potential is always riskier than capitalizing on the track record of a tenured employee.
+Fortunately, one of my recruiters was able to transition into an open sales development representative role, which leveraged similar skills such as strong communication, unwavering grit, time management, and experience with related tools.
+I made the case to the sales team, emphasizing that this employee was already familiar with the company and our value prop, had strong cross-functional relationships, was the ultimate embodiment of our culture, and demonstrated clear value.
+“Why risk hiring and training someone new when you have a known entity who would need limited ramp time?”
+The transition was successful, underscoring that hiring new talent based on potential is inherently riskier than capitalizing on the track record of a tenured employee.

-I’m well aware that not all companies have the flexibility to reassign employees.
+I’m well aware that not all companies have the flexibility to offer internal mobility and reassign employees.
 Meta, for example, laid off around 10,000 employees earlier this year, including thousands of recruiters.
-Finding new roles internally for that many people just isn’t feasible.
-But, if you’re in the position of needing to minimally downsize your team, you may have the opportunity to move them within the company.
+Finding new roles internally for that many people just isn’t feasible and would defeat the point of them needing to cut costs.
+But, if your company is doing well financially and you need to minimally downsize your team in preparation for a hiring slow, you may have the opportunity to move them within the company.

 Reallocating employees like this is a win for everyone.
 Finance appreciates the approach because it saves money on ramping a new hire, the new manager appreciates it because it removes risk, and you maintain the morale of your team because it shows the versatility of recruiters.
-And aside from not wanting to lay off people I care about, I knew other departments in the company needed resources we could help fill.
-It’s common for higher ups to think, “Well, if we’re not hiring, then we should be getting rid of our hiring teams.”
+It’s unfortunately all too common for higher ups to think, “Well, if we’re not hiring, then we should be getting rid of our hiring teams.”
 But that’s just wrong.
-Recruiters have so much value beyond their daily responsibilities.
-And it’s on us, as leaders, to communicate that.
+In addition to the fact that you’ll always have some natural attrition and need recruiters to cover backfills, recruiters can provide so much value beyond their daily responsibilities.
+And it’s on us, as leaders, to communicate that to the rest of our exec team.

 Educate the Company About What Recruiters Really Do